Friday, September 05, 2025

 Sad words, indeed.

 Stories like theirs are fairly common.
-Not as common are stories of people like Maud and the Judge, who show restraint and pull back, because they must for one reason or another.
-Their ending is not as happy, but alas, it presents only one perspective.
-Another caveat is that their dreams enhanced their lives and comforted their longings, for they carried the sweetest of memories; he, the image of the fairest face he had ever seen, and she, the handsomest man to have ever been in her midst.
+Not as common are stories of people like Maud and the Judge, who showed restraint and pulled back, because they had to.
+The ending to their story is not as happy, or, is it?
+Another perspective is that their dreams enhanced their lives and comforted them, for they carried the sweetest of memories; he, the image of the fairest face he had ever seen, and she, the handsomest man to have ever been in her midst.

 No comments: